ROI Framework

 3. Capacity unlocked — growth without adding headcount

 This one is harder to quantify but often the most valuable.
 If your current team can handle 50 clients with manual processes and 80 clients with automation, you have unlocked 60% more capacity without a single hire.
-The value depends on your growth plans, but the math usually favors automation over hiring for repeatable tasks.
+The value depends on your growth plans, but the math usually favors automation over hiring for repeatable tasks when the workflow already has stable demand.

 ROI by automation type